CITB / TunnelSkills – Induction Suite

 Hardware

-Due to the mix of content utilising 360º video and 3D CGI interactive scenes, Oculus Quest standalone VR devices were the chosen final deployment hardware.
+Due to the mix of content utilising 360º video and 3D CGI interactive scenes, Meta Quest standalone VR devices were the chosen final deployment hardware.

 Build